 A beautiful and relevant ad is great, but without a call-to-action (CTA), your viewer might not know what to do next.
 Add a CTA like “Buy now and save X%,” or “Offer ends soon” and add a sense of urgency to your viewer.
 Your CTA should encourage people to click on your ad now.

-The 2 Overarching Formats for Facebook Ads (With Examples)
+The 3 Primary Formats for Facebook Ads (With Examples)

 This type of ad is the most traditional on Facebook, it appears on the right side of a user’s Facebook News Feed.
 This is the first type of advertising Facebook had, and it still exists today.

-Although ads in the News Feed are likely to get higher engagement metrics due to their native advertising features, right-hand column ads shouldn’t be forgotten.
+Although ads in the News Feed are likely to get higher engagement metrics due to its native advertising features, right column ads shouldn’t be forgotten.
 We often see less expensive clicks and conversions when using these ads.
-In order for a right-hand column ad to be successful, it needs to be relevant, have a value proposition, a good visual, and have a call to action.
-Let’s look at an example below from Club W:
+In order for a right column ad to be successful, it needs to be relevant, have a value proposition, a good visual, and have a call-to-action.
+Let’s look at an example below from Winc (formerly known as Club W):

 - It's visual.
 The visual is clear, simple, and appealing to all types of wine-lovers.